ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 ```

 The user runs `meetupr_auth()` to authenticate in the browser, then `meetupr_encrypt_setup()` to create the encrypted file.
-They commit that file and add the password as a CI secret.
+They commit and push that file.
+Then they add the password for deencryption as a CI secret.
 That's the entire local setup.

 ### Loading and rotating tokens in CI